AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 - COINS' text is spaced properly
 - Monitors' bottom part is the same on both sides
 - Life text & HUD was touched up
-- Spinning signpost frames now all use full color range
+- Spinning signpost frames now all use full-color range
 - Eggman's signpost has closer shading to the original S1
-- SEGA text on title screen doesn't use brown shades anymore
+- SEGA text on the title screen doesn't use brown shades anymore
 - Eggman running scared animation has been fixed
 - Fixes knuckles' hanging sprite to have his right arm connected
-- Edited the Sound Test icon on the level select to fit more with Sonic 1 rather then 2
+- Edited the Sound Test icon on the level select to fit more with Sonic 1 rather than 2
 - General oddities in Sonic's Walking, Running, and Super Peel-Out animations
 - Fixed second Looking Up and Looking Down frames being messy and copied from Sonic 2
 - Fixed Squished nose in multiple sprites, like Walking, Running, and Super Peel-Out